grafana/xk6-disruptor-demo/demos/socks-shop/README.md

 ## The test script

-Let's start with a simple chaos test [scripts/test-front-end.js](scripts/test-front-end.js).
+Let's start with a simple fault injection test [scripts/test-front-end.js](scripts/test-front-end.js).
 The test applies a load to the Front-end service requesting the description of products from the Catalogue service.

 At the same time, it injects faults in the Catalogue service.
 The faults will cause delays in the requests (up to `100ms` over the normal response time) and eventually return the HTTP 500 errors.